germanlahitte/portfolio/README.md

   * As a manual tester, I undertook a personal project to test the PokeAPI, a popular API that provides information about Pokemon.
 I created a comprehensive test suite consisting of basic requests to the API, covering various endpoints, and then automated the runs.
 Through my testing efforts, I was able to identify and report issues, ensuring that the API was functioning optimally and providing accurate and reliable information to developers.
 This project also helped me gain practical experience in API testing, improving my skills and expertise in the field.

 ### Colabry Encyclopedia (IDforIdeas)
   * As a member of the Quality Assurance team for a collaborative encyclopedia project, I was involved in the end-to-end software development lifecycle (SDLC).
-I contributed to the planning, design, development, testing, and deployment phases of the project, ensuring that the software was of high quality and met the project's objectives.
+I contributed to the planning, design, development, testing, and deployment phases of the project, ensuring that the software was of high quality and met the projects objectives.
 I collaborated closely with other team members, including developers, project managers, and stakeholders, to identify and prioritize requirements, design test cases, execute tests, and report defects.
 My efforts helped ensure that the encyclopedia was reliable, functional, and met the needs of its users.
 This project also provided me with valuable experience in working collaboratively with cross-functional teams and following the SDLC processes.

 ## Examples of my work

-### Scenarios and Test cases in Trello Zephyr
+### Scenarios and Test cases in Trello / Zephyr

-- [The training webshop](http://automationpractice.com/) was used to create demo test cases
-  * Test case for checking the checkout process (in English).
-Check [the Google Sheets document here](https://docs.google.com/spreadsheets/d/1NpgiyQr2mx2YKddbXOFi7YygWE_jUve3spzscLkpTuY/edit?usp=sharing)
-  * Test case for checking the addition of items to the cart (in English).
-Check [the Google Sheets document here](https://docs.google.com/spreadsheets/d/1PTc-aPCKWBm4B3aaTPsvJ5wgW0P-KkpvaclZAbQzTZY/edit#gid=0)

-- [The training webpage Enotes](https://enotes.pointschool.ruin) was used for working with TestRail.
-  * Test case (in Russian) for authorisation.
-Check [the screenshot from TestRail here](https://drive.google.com/file/d/1X9q5h3NKLI7NZpoU-gaHwSrYq_KQtDsl/view?usp=sharing).
-  * Test case (in Russian) for adding an item to the cart.
-See [the screenshot from TestRail here](https://drive.google.com/file/d/1L74DBG62BRnl45WuVYsuR3RoYU4KZHrI/view?usp=sharing).
-  * Test suits and a test run for the cart.
-See [the screenshots from TestRail here](https://drive.google.com/file/d/1imQyEHdDE9FCWtnnPZurh0J9QMTWrS3l/view?usp=sharing).
+  * Test Scenarios, exploratory sessions and OOS in Trello [here](https://drive.google.com/file/d/1XM1i-ir84A7UZDbei6AhDOArmcrJ-zq7/view)
+  * Test Cases in Zephyr for Registration and Login for diferent OS and Browsers [here](https://drive.google.com/file/d/1O5H1HVpcFuLeHjaUZBKAQC9WqET2Yiq_/view)

 ### Test cases Traceability and Reports in TestLink